sn8ke01/Cybernomicon/RealWorldBugHunting.md

 # Real World Bug Hunting
 > Notes from the book of the same name by **Pete Yaworski** (https://nostarch.com/bughunting)
+> The book includes a ton of real world examples pulled from bug bounty reports.
+Those examples will not be included in these notes.

 1. [Open Redirect](#openre)